What are nuts?

 Nuts contain a number of nutrients and phytochemicals that we find difficult to digest, and this results in us being unable to absorb approximately 5 -15% of the calories in nuts.
 This explains why consuming a modest amount, such as a small handful of nuts, is inversely associated with body mass index (BMI).

 This was illustrated by research which found that consuming nuts, in this case 55g of almonds, as part of a healthy diet had limited risk of weight gain.
-A study from 2013 also concluded that almonds, when consumed as a snack, help to reduce hunger.
+A study from 2013 also concluded that almonds, when consumed as a snack, helps to reduce hunger.

-Walnuts are worthy of special mention because they have the highest content of the short chain omega-3 essential fatty acid, alpha lipoic acid (ALA), of all edible plants, making them a useful inclusion for those following a plant-focused diet.
+Walnuts are worthy of special mention because they have the highest content of the short chain omega-3 essential fatty acid, alpha lipoic acid (ALA) of all edible plants, making them a useful inclusion for those following a plant-focused diet.

 5. Supports heart health